-Homenatges was an idea that sparked from the song title “Homenajes” — I am not sure if Adrián de Alfonso, or Sergio Pérez coined it — from a DNSR TRN track that I appropriated and expanded in different directions:
+Homenatges was an idea which I developed inspired by the title of a track called “Homenajes” coined by either Adrián de Alfonso, or Sergio Pérez from a DNSR TRN track which I later appropriated and expanded in different forms:

-1- The musical project Homenatges, consisting of Adrián de Alfonso, Rafael Romero and myself.
+1- A musical project called Homenatges, consisting of Adrián de Alfonso, Rafael Romero and myself.

-3-My first solo album self-released on CD-r — via a small label I ran called Ozonokids — in 2009
+3-My first solo self-released album on CD-r released on Ozonokids in 2009

-1) Homenatges existed briefly and as I see it it was a side effect of the project called DNSR TRN, which was originally formed of Adrián de Alfonso on guitar and electronics and myself on drums and electronics.
-In 2005 Sergio Pérez was added to it playing guitar and synthesisers.
-Even though essentially in the project we improvised — basically because our desire to be as loud as possible was too overwhelming — I believe that improvising was never a conscious decision.
-We tried to make “songs” that we replicated live but sooner or later the excess of energy swept that intention away.
-Because our dynamics were more effective with the simple drums + guitars combo we got rid of the electronics during our live sets.
-After playing a few shows Sergio stopped showing up for practice and the project went back to just Adrián and I. During our studio sessions we would always keep mixing electronics and drums/guitar.
-This all changed in 2007 when Mark Cunningham joined the project and I ended up focusing on drums.
-DNSR TRN then officially turned into Bèstia Ferida.
+Homenatges existed briefly and it was a side effect of the project called DNSR TRN which was originally Adrián de Alfonso on guitar and electronics and myself on drums and electronics.
+In 2005 Sergio Pérez joined the project on guitar and synthesizer.
+We improvised because we wanted to be as loud as possible but were too impatient to organize the output.
+I don’t think improvising was ever a conscious decision though.
+We tried to make “songs” that we replicated live but every time sooner or later the excess of energy swept our focus away.
+After a few shows Sergio dropped out and the project went back to Adrián and I. During our studio sessions we would always mix electronics and drums/guitar.
+This all changed in 2007 when Mark Cunningham joined the project and I ended up focusing on drumming.
+That’s when DNSR TRN changed its name into Bèstia Ferida.

-On the side of Bèstia Ferida, Adrián and I kept making music.
-One day Rafael Romero joined us.
-And in that moment is when Homenatges was born.
-Rafa was mainly a saxophonist but was really open to experiments.
-And because Mark gave a more “Zen” approach to the way we improvised with Bèstia Ferida, Homenatges became our playground where we could just let our more gnarly side come out.
-We played a few shows and after a couple years the project slowly vanished.
+While doing Bèstia Ferida, Adrián and I kept making music on the side.
+At some point Rafa Romero joined us and that’s when Homenatges was born.
+Rafa is a sax player and was really open to experiments.
+And because Mark gave a more relaxed approach to the way we improvised with Bèstia Ferida, the project became our playground.
+After a couple years and a few live shows the project disappeared.

-2) During the year 2008 the Barcelona-based Colombian artist Andrea Gómez invited me to do a show at the gallery space she ran in Ciutat Vella, Barcelona.
+During the year 2008 the Barcelona-based Colombian artist Andrea Gómez invited me to do an art show at the gallery space she ran.
 I had the idea of Homenatges very present and it personally felt like a concept that could be further explored outside the music field.
-I perceived the idea of an Homage as something rather solemn and specific of something that has already been widely accepted, acknowledged, or just worthy of social recognition.
-And because I felt like my work was constantly treated as not serious, under-developed or only appreciated by isolated individuals (and often because of a misperception or misconception), I felt like I was struggling with indifference and hostility towards what I was doing, I wondered what would happen if I decided to take recognition away from things that already had the benefits of social status.
-I wanted to make an homage to things like life, death, nature, or things that were not even considered tangible for instance.
-It didn’t make a difference to me if these things were considered good or bad.
-It was a homage to dreams, the blur of urban-fuelled life, etcetera.
-It was like putting lots of issues I was dealing with or that I was learning about in a blender and presenting it all unfiltered.
-In a way, the concept of the exhibition became chaos itself.
-This chaos was directly interconnected with the musical project Homenatges and my goal was for the other two members to make it theirs and use it as an outlet too.
-Unfortunately it did not work like that, perhaps I failed to express this idea to them, or perhaps they just couldn’t get around to doing it.
+I perceived the idea of an homage as something rather solemn and specific of something that had already been widely accepted or worthy of social recognition.
+Around then I was self-conscious that my work was persistently treated as not serious or under-developed (perhaps it was) and I was struggling with indifference and hostility.
+I wondered what would happen if I decided to take recognition away from things that already had the benefits of social status.
+I wanted to make an homage to all sorts of things even those that were not even considered tangible and it didn’t make a difference to me if these were considered good or bad.
+I put lots of issues I was exploring in a blender and presented it all unfiltered.
+In an indirect way the concept of the exhibition became chaos itself and this chaos was directly interconnected with the musical project Homenatges.

-The show was originally scheduled to happen during the summer of 2008 but I had an accident where I cracked a bone in my elbow and couldn’t draw or use my arm for a very long time.
-So it was rescheduled to December 2008.
+The show was originally scheduled to happen during the summer of 2008 but after an accident where I cracked a bone in my elbow I couldn’t work with my right arm so the show was rescheduled to December 2008.

 Unfortunately very little documentation of the show survived.
-But it featured mostly original graphic work I did specifically for the show or around that time — generally water-based ink illustrations (A2’s and A3’s) and a lot of film photographs from my daily life and travels.
+It featured mostly original graphic work I did specifically for the show or around that time — generally water-based ink illustrations (A2’s and A3’s) and a lot of film photographs from my daily life.